All Products

 CREATE USER testreplicator WITH REPLICATION;

-If an error such as must be superuser to create replication users is returned, connect to the source instance using an account that has the SUPERUSER permission.
-Then, grant the SUPERUSER permission to the synchronization account, replicatoraccount.
-For example, run the command ALTER USER replicatoraccount WITH SUPERUSER;.
+If the error must be superuser to create replication users is returned, connect to the source instance with an account that has the SUPERUSER permission and grant SUPERUSER to replicatoraccount:

 DROP USER IF EXISTS testreplicator;